-Our next assumption was that for Zola to regain her muscle mass she needs 2 things: increased exercise and the proper amount of protein in her diet.
+Our next assumption was that for Zola to regain her muscle mass she needs 2 things: increased exercise (i.e. we're back to training with the Iron Doggy running leash) and the proper amount of protein in her diet.
 Right again.
 Studies show that a high protein diet without exercise won’t significantly build muscle, and exercise on a diet lacking in protein won’t either.

 While we had a pretty good idea how to set up an exercise program for our dog, determining her protein needs was completely foreign territory.

 Luckily, finding a formula to calculate protein needs for a dog wasn’t too daunting, in a her post “How Much Protein Do Dogs Need?”, Kelly Schaub estimates 2 grams of high quality animal protein per kilogram of the dog’s body weight are required per day.
 For Zola, it pans out like this: